GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 You may perform your block with a shield against attacks which are the result of magical effects that would affect an area as though they were targeted effects.
 You provide an additional +1 bonus to defense when blocking.

 **Exertive Force**, 2 items
-When you press attack, and that attack is successful, you may either jump or choose to move a number of feet equal to your heroism using one of youre movement methods (so long as it does not exceed your movement speed).
+When you press attack, and that attack is successful, you may either jump or choose to move a number of feet equal to your heroism using one of your movement methods (so long as it does not exceed your movement speed).

 **Guarding**, 2 items
 Anytime you block with a shield and the triggering attack is a critical failure, it does not count against your reaction for the round.